-“I am seeking the opportunity to expand my skills, knowledge and experience in a challenging professional environment.
+“I am seeking the opportunity to expand my skills, knowledge, and experience in a challenging professional environment.
 I am honest, reliable, eager to learn and open to tackling a range of tasks.
 I am a strong and empathetic team player and always complete tasks to a high degree of quality and to deadlines”

 If this is how your resume begins, it’s time to make some changes.
-In the competitive job environment where hiring managers may receive upwards of 500 applications for a single position, an objective statement is more likely going to lead to your resume being deleted.
+In the competitive job environment where hiring managers receive upwards of 500 applications for a single position, an objective statement is more likely going to lead to your resume being deleted.

 What is a Qualifications Profile?

 A targeted resume including a targeted profile will encourage the reader to continue reading the resume as opposed to pressing the delete button.
-For example, if you are applying for an IT job that requires programming skills, list you’re programming skills within your introductory profile.
+For example, if you are applying for an IT job that requires programming skills, list your programming skills in your introductory profile.
 That way, the reader will be interested to read on as they know that you have skills that are required for the position.

 How long should my qualifications profile be?

 The last thing you want to do is turn your qualifications profile into an essay!
 Statistically, a hiring manager will only spend between 15 to 20 seconds when initially reading your resume.
 If they open your resume and see a half page profile they are more likely to be turned off as they won’t be bothered to read all this information.
-A well written profile should be no longer than 2-4 sentences.
+A well-written profile should be no longer than 2-4 sentences.
 It needs to be targeted and present value.

 What else can I do to make my resume shine?

-The key to writing a successful resume is highlighting your key achievements and value added skills.
+The key to writing a successful resume is highlighting your key achievements and value-added skills.